jobrunr/website/content/en/documentation/background-methods/enqueueing-jobs.md

 jobScheduler.enqueue(() -> myService.doWork());
 ```
-<figcaption>Background job scheduling using the JobScheduler bean</figcaption>
+<figcaption>Enqueueing background jobs using the JobScheduler bean</figcaption>
 </figure>

 As before, you also do not need an instance of the myService available if the `MyService` class is know by your dependency injection framework.